Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- The two teams combine to average 49.5 points per game, an amount equal to the over/under in this contest.

-- The 48.2 combined points per game that these two squads have allowed this season are 1.3 fewer than the 49.5 total in this contest.
+- Sunday's over/under is 1.0 point higher than the combined 49.5 PPG average of the two teams.

+- This contest's total is 2.3 points greater than the 48.2 these two squads combine to allow per game this season.

-- The average total in Bengals games this season is 46.1, 3.4 points fewer than Sunday's total of 49.5.
+- The 48.2 PPG average total in Raiders games this season is 2.3 points fewer than this game's over/under.

-- The 49.5 total in this game is 1.3 points higher than the 48.2 average total in Raiders games this season.

 Bengals stats and trends